Program Requirements

 • No credit is awarded in the minor from the AP Microeconomics or the AP Macroeconomics exam(s).
 Similar policies exist for IB and British A-level coursework.
 Please refer to Arts & Sciences policies.
 Students electing to bypass one or both of the introductory courses (ECON 1501 and ECON 1502) must complete additional (3-unit) elective coursework at the 3000 level or higher to make up for the bypassed units.

-• AP credit for MATH 1510 and/or MATH 1520 is accepted in the Economics minor.
+• AP, IB, and/or British A-level credit for MATH 1510 and/or MATH 1520 is accepted in the economics minor.
+Please refer to Arts & Sciences policies for further information.

 • Transfer credit for MATH or SDS courses is approved by the respective departments and is accepted by the Department of Economics for minor credit.